spilliams/node-float/README.md

 You may pass in a `debug` parameter as well, to get more console output.

+If you don't need `debug` info but do want request logging, pass in a `log_requests` parameter.

 ## Endpoints

 Endpoints are each set up to take a parameters object and a callback.
 Unless otherwise noted, the callback will provide an error object and a data object.